 - Tell us what you think of the proposed stations at email@example.com.

-- The first phase of our expansion is nearly complete in Berkeley and Oakland.
-We are currently evaluating the network design and plan to bring more bikes in the future.
+- The first phase of our expansion is complete in Berkeley, Oakland, and Emeryville.
+We are currently evaluating the network design.

 We believe in the value of community outreach.
 Our planning process has been shaped by hundreds of public workshops and meetings with community groups, merchant organizations, elected officials, neighbors, and other stakeholders.
 We want bike share stations to provide the most benefit to local communities.